[Week 30 of 52 Weeks to a Better Relationship With Your Child]

 Don’t be like the TSA

 Sometimes people view the latest technology like the TSA views forks.
+(In case you don’t know the TSA is the Transportation Security Agency that harasses everyone when they are trying to use an airplane.)
 The potential bad uses loom so largely in their minds that they forget that forks are quite useful and that most people use them to great advantage.
-There are many foods that are eaten much more efficiently and with less frustration with a fork.
+There are many foods that are often eaten much more effectively and efficiently and with less frustration with a fork.

 A fork was once the newest technology.
 I’m pretty sure someone said it would *make* people fat because they could eat too quickly.
 Those who grew up just using knives bemoaned the life lessons that eating with a knife taught them, all the while showing off their lip scars…